 - Age.
 Infants are most vulnerable during the second and third months of life.

 - Race.
-For reasons that aren't well-understood, black, American Indian or Eskimo infants are more likely to develop SIDS.
+For reasons that aren't well-understood, black, American Indian or Alaska Native infants are more likely to develop SIDS.

 - Family history.
 Babies who've had siblings or cousins die of SIDS are at higher risk of SIDS.